 If you’re on the hunt for a good alternative to Facebook and looking to avoid newsfeed algorithms, targeted ads, data protection risks, and more, be sure to do your research and give Kinscape a tour.
 We’re confident you’ll find it offers many of the features you enjoy without the issues that can keep you up at night worrying.

-And to make it even easier, we’re offering a free trial period so you have the opportunity to see for yourself how flexible and fun staying in touch through social media can be.
+And to make it even easier, you can get started for free straightaway, and see for yourself how flexible and fun staying in touch through social media can be.

 Visit Kinscape.com and sign up now.